-When upgrading from StorNext 3.0 and later, client configurations are fully maintained and do not need to be imported or exported.
+Client configurations are fully maintained and do not need to be imported or exported.
 Client configuration files are automatically saved when you remove StorNext, or can be manually saved for backup purposes.

 If you want to restore a saved a client configuration file, you can import it using the StorNext Installation tool.
 This configures StorNext using the settings from a previous installation.